michaelboth/Takyon/README.md

 To help you get started, some examples are provided.
 Each example has a ```README.txt``` to know how to build and run the example.
 The examples cover most of Takyon's features.
 Example | Description
 --------|------------
-hello-two_sided | Transfer a simple greeting between two endpoints using 'send' -> 'recv' hello-one_sided | Transfer a simple greeting between two endpoints using a one-sided 'read','write' throughput | Determine transfer speed of a provider; 'send' -> 'recv' or 'write','read'
+hello-two_sided | Transfer a simple greeting between two endpoints using 'send' -> 'recv'.<br>Supports all Providers, CUDA, MMAPs, relialbe, unrelaible, and multiple memory blocks. hello-one_sided | Transfer a simple greeting between two endpoints using a one-sided 'read','write'.<br>Optionally supports CUDA & MMAPs.
+Only works will Proivers that support read and write. throughput | Determine transfer speed of a provider; 'send' -> 'recv' or 'write','read'.<br>Supports all Providers, CUDA, and MMAPs.